Greyhawk: Unofficial Greyhawk sources

 The slow and laborious process came to a complete halt in April 2004, when Gygax suffered a serious stroke.
 Although he returned to his keyboard after a seven-month convalescence, his output was reduced from fourteen-hour work days to only one or two hours per day.
 Kuntz had to withdraw due to other projects, although he continued to work on an adventure module that would be published at the same time as the first book.
 Under these circumstances, work on the Castle Zagyg project continued even more slowly, although Jeffrey Talanian stepped in to help Gygax.
 In 2005, Troll Lord Games published Volume I, Castle Zagyg: Yggsburgh.
 This 256-page hardcover book contained details of Gygax's original city, its personalities and politics, as well as over thirty encounters outside the city.
 The two part fold out map of the area was rendered by Darlene Pekul, the same artist who had produced the original map for the folio edition of World of Greyhawk.
 Later that year, Troll Lord Games also published Castle Zagyg: Dark Chateau, an adventure module written for the Yggsburgh setting by Rob Kuntz.

-Book catalogs published in 2005 indicated several more volumes in the series would follow shortly, but it wasn't until 2008 that the second volume, Castle Zagyg: The Upper Works, appeared.
+Book catalogs published in 2005 indicated several more volumes in the series would follow shortly, but it was not until 2008 that the second volume, Castle Zagyg: The Upper Works, appeared.
 The Upper Works described details of the castle above ground, acting as a teaser for the volumes concerning the actual dungeons that would follow.
 However, Gygax died in March 2008 before any further books were published.
 After his death, Gygax Games, under the control of Gary's widow Gail, took over the project, but no more volumes of the Castle Zagyg project have been published.

 Rob Kuntz also published some of his creative work from the Castle Greyhawk dungeons.
 In 2008, he released the adventure modules The Living Room, about a whimsical but dangerous room that housed enormous furniture, and Bottle City, about a bottle found on the second level of the dungeon that contained an entire city.
 2009 saw Kuntz release Daemonic & Arcane, a collection of Greyhawk and Kalibruhn magic items, and The Stalk, a wilderness adventure.
-In October 2010, Black Blade Publishing announced that they would be publishing several of Kuntz's original Greyhawk levels, including the Machine Level, the Boreal Level, the Giants' Pool Hall, and the Garden of the Plantmaster.
+By October 2010, Black Blade Publishing began to publish several of Kuntz's original Greyhawk levels, including the Machine Level, the Boreal Level, the Giants' Pool Hall, and the Garden of the Plantmaster.